near/docs/docs/3.tutorials/auction/4-ft.md

 ## Conclusion

-In this section, we learned a lot about fungible tokens: how to send and receive FTs in a smart contract, and then in sandbox tests how to deploy and initialize an FT contract, how to register a user in an FT contract and send them some tokens, how to attach FTs to a smart contract call and finally how to view the FT balance of a user.
+In this section, we learned a lot about fungible tokens: how to send and receive FTs in a smart contract, and then in sandbox tests how to deploy and initialize an FT contract, how to register a user in an FT contract, and send them some tokens, how to attach FTs to a smart contract call and finally how to view the FT balance of a user.
 With that, we now have our completed auction smart contract!

 Taking a further step back we've taken a very simple auction contract and transformed it into a more production contract with thorough testing.
-To improve the auction we learned how to make a contract more secure by locking it, added a prize by introducing NFTs and enabled auctioneers to host auctions with FTs.
+To improve the auction we learned how to make a contract more secure by locking it, added a prize by introducing NFTs, and enabled auctioneers to host auctions with FTs.

 Up to now, we've just interacted with the contract via the CLI.
 In the next part, we'll learn the basics of creating frontends for NEAR contracts by creating a simple frontend for our auction contract so users can seamlessly interact with it.